Pine Creek Lake to hold timber sale

 |0

-This work, Pine Creek Lake to hold timber sale, by Stacey Reese, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pine Creek Lake to hold timber sale, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.